LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 .. warning::

-   If you use a file from a library project, be sure that the current project includes a MonoDevelop *reference* to the file.
-If you expand the references in the MonoDevelop project addition3, by clicking on the line in the solution pod, you should see the project ui.
+   In MomoDevelop, if you use a file from a library project, be sure that the current project includes a *reference* to the file.
+If you expand the references in the MonoDevelop project addition3, by clicking on the References line in the solution pod, you should see the project ui.

+Shortly we will come to making your own :ref:`library-projects-in-monodevelop`.

 Though we have not discussed all the C# syntax needed yet, there is also an improved class ``UI`` in the ui project that we discuss later.
 It includes all the function